The Bimetallic Stemmed Thermometer

 Using a Bimetallic Stemmed Thermometer

-Step 2: Clean and sanitize thermometer (special alcohol wipe or sanitizer dip may be used)
+2. Clean and sanitize the thermometer (special alcohol wipe or sanitizer dip may be used)

-Step 5: Take reading when dial stops moving
+5. Take the reading when dial stops moving

-Do not leave thermometer in food while it is cooking.
+Do not leave the thermometer in the food while it is cooking.

 Calibrating a Bimetallic Stemmed Thermometer

-A thermometer is your best defense against temperature abuse.
-However, it is of no use if it is not measuring the temperature of food accurately.
-You should calibrate your thermometer any time you have used it in a very hot to very cold food, it’s been dropped, if it does not appear to be taking accurate readings, and on a regular basis.
-The easiest way to calibrate a thermometer is by using the Freezing Point Method.
+Using a thermometer is the best method of determining if a food is adequately cooked.
+However, a thermometer is of no use if it is not measuring the temperature of food accurately.
+You should calibrate your thermometer any time it’s been dropped, if it does not appear to be taking accurate readings, and on a regular basis.
+The easiest way to calibrate a thermometer is by using the Ice Point Method.

 Do you want to find out more?